Floodwaters rise as killer storm stalks southeastern US - AFP

 "Unfortunately we've still got several days to go," Brock Long, administrator of the Federal Emergency Management Agency, told Fox News.

-Long said more havoc lies ahead as the storm broadens its geographic scope over regions deeply saturated with water.
+Long said more havoc lays ahead as the storm broadens its geographic scope over regions deeply saturated with water.

-"What we have to focus on (is whether there) are any dams that are potentially going to break."
+"What we have to focus on are there any dams that are potentially going to break."

 "Even though hurricanes are categorized by wind, it's the water that really causes the most loss of life."